bullet-db/bullet-db.github.io/docs/index.md

 The Bullet backend can be split into three main sub-systems:

 1. Request Processor - receives queries, adds metadata and sends it to the rest of the system
-2. Data Processor - converts the data from an stream and matches it against queries
+2. Data Processor - reads data from a input stream, converts it to an unified data format and matches it against queries
 3. Combiner - combines results for different queries, performs final aggregations and returns results

 ## Web Service and UI